 Children of parents with mental health issues

-Children with parents who are addicted to alcohol or drugs or who are mentally ill (KOPP/KVO), have an increased risk to develop similar conditions.
+Children with parents who are addicted to alcohol or drugs or who are mentally ill (KOPP/KOV), have an increased risk to develop similar conditions.
 We run a programto increase awareness of this risk among professionals who work with children such as teachers.
 We provide facts and figures, guides and tools, training and events.
-Professionals can participate in the national KOPP/KVO platform that gathers annualy.
+Professionals can participate in the national KOPP/KOV platform that gathers annualy.

-To learn more, contact project leader Rianne van der Zanden.
+To learn more, contact project leader Anouk de Gee.